-My fourth novel, The Life and Times of Lilly Quinn, is just out and it's a Historical Western, a departure from settings of my other books.
-This was a challenge, but became a very fun story to write.
-I'm currently working on the second installment of the series, which picks up with a secondary character from Lilly's story.
-The rest is under wraps for now!
+That fourth novel, The Life and Times of Lilly Quinn, takes place in the Old West, a departure from settings of my other books.
+This was a challenge, but became a fun story to write.
+The second installment in what has turned into the Minden Springs series is in the last stages of completion and will be available soon.

-My early childhood was spent in Maryland and Ohio, but I've resided in Texas since I was fifteen, long enough to be classified as an almost-native.
+My early childhood was spent in Maryland and Ohio, but I've resided in Texas long enough to be classified as an almost-native.
 Currently, I live outside of Dallas with a geriatric and neurotic cat named Ellie.